eichemberger/another-validator/README.md

 - `CardValidator` - Validates a credit card number (Uses Luhn's Algorithm).
 It can validate a number of different card types, including Visa, MasterCard, American Express, Discover, etc.
 - `SchemaValidator` - Validates an object.
 It can validate multiple inputs at once.
 You can nest SchemaValidator for complex objects and arrays.
 - `ArrayValidator` - Validates that each element in an array meets the specified requirements.

-### Functions

-If you only need to validate a simple condition, for example if the string is a mail or an url you can use a simple function.
-This package provides a set of functions that you can use to validate input.
-Go to the [functions documentation](#functions) for more information.

 ### Add validations